acronis/go-cti/README.md

 cti pkg get <git_remote>@<git_ref>
 ```

-Fetches the package from the specified git remote and append package in the dependencies list of current component.
+Fetches the package from the specified git remote and appends the package in the dependencies list of the current component.

 Example: